Wunkolo/qHilbert/README.md

 {
 	std::size_t CurDistance = Distance;
 	Position.X = Position.Y = 0;
+	// This for loop could easily use a "clz" instruction on "Width" to
-	for( std::size_t Level = 1; Level < Width; Level *= 2 )
+	// determine how many times it has to run since it's always a power of 2 for( std::size_t Level = 1; Level < Width; Level *= 2 )
 	{
+		// Find out what quadrant T is in
+		// Determine Graycode bits for the current 2 bits.
-		// find out what quadrant T is in const std::uint8_t RegionX = 0b1 & (CurDistance / 2);
+		// This is the current offset (X,Y) const std::uint8_t RegionX = 0b1 & (CurDistance / 2);
 		const std::uint8_t RegionY = 0b1 & (CurDistance ^ RegionX);
-		// Add a flip to our current XY if( RegionY == 0 )
+		// Add a flip to our current XY based on graycode bits if( RegionY == 0 )
 		{
 			if( RegionX == 1 )
 			{
+				// Flip/Invert X and Y
 				Position.X = static_cast<std::uint32_t>(Level - 1 - Position.X);
 				Position.Y = static_cast<std::uint32_t>(Level - 1 - Position.Y);
 			}
 			//Swap x and y
 			std::swap(Position.X, Position.Y);
 		}
-		// "Move" the XY ahead where needed
-		Position.X += static_cast<std::uint32_t>(Level * RegionX);
+		// "Move" the XY ahead where needed based on current offset vector Position.X += static_cast<std::uint32_t>(Level * RegionX);
 		Position.Y += static_cast<std::uint32_t>(Level * RegionY);

+		// This division by 4 is the same as a bitshift to the right 2 bits
-		CurDistance /= 4;
+		// Basically moves the next 2 bits over for the next operation CurDistance /= 4;
 	}
 }